JannickOste/Dynamic-TS-swagger-API/readme.md

 ```

 2. Create a database entity:
-Go into /src/entities and create an entity based on a static type descriptor of the schema you just created.
+- Go into /src/entities and create an entity based on a static type descriptor of the schema you just created.
+- <b>Example:</b>
 ```
-/**
- * A dialogue TypeORM entity that is build upon a Swagger OpenAPIV3 type object.
- */
 @Entity()
 export default class Dialogue implements Static<typeof DialogueSchema>
 {